Askannz/askannz.github.io/_posts/2021-01-07-python-module-subfolder.md

 # The solution

 Every Python programmer has been confronted to that issue.
-Curiously, trying to Google "python import from parent folder" will almost always point you toward weird hacks that involve modifying `sys.path`, setting a `PYTHONPATH` variable, or even using pip to link the current directory as a development package.
+Curiously, Googling "python import from parent folder" will almost always point you toward weird hacks that involve modifying `sys.path`, setting a `PYTHONPATH` variable, or even using pip to link the current directory as a development package.
 There is a much more idiomatic and (in my opinion) much more practical solution.

 Simply put all your code in a subfolder (which we'll call `my_module` because that's actually what it is), like so: